-Bereavement Leave: An employee is entitled to 3 days of paid leave upon the death of a member of the employee's family.
+Bereavement Leave: An employee is entitled to 3 days of paid leave upon a death.

 Holidays: The District may grant paid or unpaid holidays in accordance with the school calendar adopted annually or later modified by the Board of Education.